Adyen/adyen-postman/README.md

 ## Importing the JSON files

-However, in case you want to experiment, want to keep your experiments private or want to use an older version of any of our APIS, you can also take any of the json files in this repository and upload them yourself.
+However, in case you want to experiment, want to keep your experiments, want to use an older version of any of our APIs or if you're using a postman alternative like [Insomnia](https://docs.insomnia.rest/insomnia/import-export-data), you can also take any of the json files in this repository and upload them yourself.

 ![Importing a json file as a Postman collection](./images/import-postman.gif)